Lattice Boltzmann for linear elastodynamics: periodic problems and Dirichlet boundary conditions

 \section{Linear elastodynamics and its reformulation for LBM}

 In this section, we start by introducing our target problem, i.\,e. linear elastodynamics in 2D.
-As in our previous papers on linear elastostatics \cite{Boolakee2023,Boolakee2023a}, we adopt a true 2D setting where the third dimension is ignored \cite{Tokuoka1977}, as opposed to e.\,g. a plane-stress or a plane-strain setting.
-This assumption is not critical at any point of the derivation of our LBM formulation, but just leads to simpler expressions; the extension to plane-stress or plane-strain conditions would be straightforward.
-Furthermore, we restrict ourselves to unbounded domains with periodicity or Dirichlet problems on rectangular domains.
-An extension towards Neumann boundary conditions and more general problem geometries will be the focus of future work.
+We will show that it is possible to handle both a pure 2D setting \cite{Tokuoka1977} and 2D domains embedded in 3D space with the plane-strain or plane-stress assumption by modifying the definition of a single problem parameter.
+As a result, the entire analysis can be applied to all cases without any further changes.
+In this contribution, we restrict ourselves to unbounded domains with periodicity or Dirichlet problems on rectangular domains; an extension towards Neumann boundary conditions and more general problem geometries will be the focus of future work.
 Next, we introduce the equivalent reformulation of our target problem as a first-order hyperbolic system of equations as an intermediate step to construct the vectorial LBM formulation.
 Lastly, all quantities are nondimensionalized for the handling in LBM.